 APHIS published a Federal Register notice in early 2017 announcing this new Biotechnology Quality Management Support Program, renaming it from the Biotechnology Quality Management System Program, but retaining the “BQMS” acronym.

-The new BQMS Program remains a voluntary compliance assistance program for users to facilitate compliance with APHIS’ biotechnology regulations, and provides compliance assistance information and education in a more flexible and adaptable way.
+The new BQMS Program remains a voluntary compliance assistance program to facilitate compliance with APHIS’ biotechnology regulations, and provides compliance assistance information and education in a more flexible and adaptable way.

 For the BQMS modules, see the BQMS Program User Orientation Webpage.